celainica/lean-sketch/README.md

 _________________________________________________________________________________________________________________________________________________________

-current project STATUS: using JIXIA to build a ELAB tree; using PAPERPROOF to build a GOAL tree.
+current project STATUS:
+  using JIXIA to build a ELAB tree         √ using PAPERPROOF to build a GOAL tree

   Extracting informations from these two trees.